ovh/docs/pages/cloud/ovhcloud-connect/occ-concepts-overview/guide.en-gb.md

 ### Cross-connect

 A cross-connection is a physical link (monomode fiber) managed by the local facility team in the POP.
 The cross-connection is established in the MMR (Meet-Me-Room) between the position given by OVHcloud and the position owned by the customer.
-Customer must order and manage the cross-connect for OVHcloud Dedicated Connect.
+The customer must order and manage the cross-connect for OVHcloud Dedicated Connect.

 ### vRack

-OVHcloud Private Network, available on compute ressources between all OVHcloud Datacenters.
+OVHcloud Private Network, available on compute resources between all OVHcloud Datacenters.

 ### BGP